 The Declaration of Trust provides for a minimum of two (2) and a maximum of nine (9) Trustees.
 Equiton Partners is entitled to appoint up to four (4) Equiton Partners Appointees as Trustees, provided that following such appointments, a majority of the Trustees are Independent Trustees.
 The Trustees (other than the Equiton Partners Appointees) shall be elected at a special meeting of Voting Unitholders or in the absence of a special meeting of Voting Unitholders, shall be appointed by the remaining Trustees.
-An Independent Trustee may be removed at any time with or without cause by a majority of the remaining Trustees.
+An Independent Trustees may be removed at any time with or without cause by a majority of the remaining Trustees.
 Certain decisions respecting the affairs of the Issuer must be made by the Independent Trustees.
 The board of Trustees is currently comprised of Jason Roque, Helen Hurlbut, David Hamilton, John Miron, and C. Scot Caithness.
 Jason Roque and Helen Hurlbut are Equiton Partners Appointees and are not Independent Trustees.
-David Hamilton, John Miron and C. Scot Caithness are Independent Trustees.